Dylan Carlson (baseball): Tampa Bay Rays

 On July 30, 2024, the Cardinals traded Carlson to the Tampa Bay Rays in exchange for Shawn Armstrong.
 In 37 games for Tampa Bay, he slashed .219/.299/.316 with three home runs, 14 RBI, and two stolen bases.
 On November 22, the Rays non-tendered Carlson, making him a free agent.

 Baltimore Orioles

 On January 27, 2025, Carlson signed a one-year, $975,000 contract with the Baltimore Orioles.
 He was optioned to the Triple-A Norfolk Tides to begin the season.
 The Orioles called him up on March 31, following an injury to Colton Cowser, then again on April 26, as former Cardinals teammate Tyler O'Neill went on the injured list.
 Carlson made 83 total appearances for the Orioles during the regular season, batting .203/.278/.336 with six home runs, 20 RBI, and three stolen bases.
 On November 6, Carlson was removed from the 40-man roster and sent outright to Norfolk.
+He became a free agent the same day.

+Chicago Cubs

+On January 26, 2026, Carlson signed a minor league contract with the Chicago Cubs.
+On March 24, Carlson's contract was selected by the Cubs after he made the team's Opening Day roster.
+In three games for Chicago, he went 0-for-4 with two strikeouts.
+On April 10, Carlson was designated for assignment by the Cubs.
+On April 12, Carlson cleared waivers and was sent outright to the Triple-A Iowa Cubs; he elected free agency two days later.
+On April 18, Carlson re-signed with the Cubs on a minor league contract.
+He was released on May 4.

+Philadelphia Phillies

+On May 12, 2026, Carlson signed a minor league contract with the Philadelphia Phillies.
+He made 40 appearances for the Triple–A Lehigh Valley IronPigs, hitting .181/.307/.307 with four home runs, 18 RBI, and one stolen base.
+Carlson was released by the Phillies on July 10.

 Personal life

 Carlson's younger brother, Tanner, played college baseball for the Texas Longhorns and Long Beach State Dirtbags.
 Their father, Jeff, coached them in high school.
 Their mother, Caryn, is a breast cancer survivor.
+Despite growing up in California, Carlson grew up a fan of the New York Yankees, becoming a fan of the team at age 10.
+His favorite player was Derek Jeter.